A coaching client of mine reached out.

 She sneezed a few times, her throat is scratchy, and she is slightly warm to the touch.
 Her teenager, her millennial, and her boomer husband are socially distancing themselves from her.
 Whatever the source of her sniffles, no one is willing nor was she asking for them to take a chance and share her air space.

 And, thankfully, she just learned that until further notice her employer is asking that the team “work from home”.

 “Wow!” she exclaimed on the phone, “I can’t remember the last time I was this disconnected from my routine.”

 The ramifications of this pandemic are unprecedented in our time.
-We are systematically, professionally and culturally grounded.
+We are systematically, professionally, and culturally grounded.
 Our schools are closed.
 Our offices are closed.
-As a culture, we have never experienced the ravages of a contagion like this before.
+As a culture, we have never experienced the ravages of contagion like this before.

 My client called me because she is struggling with a decision.
 Should she just unplug professionally and park herself on the couch with a box of tissues and the remote…………just wait and see?

 As far as excuses go, to pull back from her work obligations what better than a pandemic?

 She’s tempted to just surrender to the circumstances and the anonymity of an unstructured environment.
 She called me for a reality check and permission to give in.

 Our current situation simply brings the choice that we all make unconsciously daily into conscious focus.